 Contraindications*: This herb should not be used when there is spontaneous sweating.

-Scallions are also eaten as food.
+Cong Bai is also eaten as food.
 It is used as an ingredient in dishes such as Scallion Pancakes or Ginger Scallion Sauce.